Sustainability

 *1 Scope 1: Direct emissions from the use of fuel oil, gas, and other fuels in manufacturing processes and business activities. / Scope 2: Indirect emissions due to purchase of electricity and heat from other companies, etc.

-*2 Scope 3: Emissions by other companies related to business activities that occur in the supply chain, such as raw material procurement, logistics, sales, and disposal, other than Scope 1 and Scope 2.
+*2 Scope 3: Emissions by other companies related to activities in the supply chain, including raw material procurement, logistics, sales, and disposal, other than Scope 1 and Scope 2.